 Ultimately the court sided with Zurich because the policy did not define “premises,” therefore the court had to look to the unambiguous, general meaning via the actual addresses provided in the Declarations for Commercial Property Coverage, which included two addresses total.
 The Court pointed out that the club asking the court to designate each of the 19 locations as separate premises for the purposes of the Outdoor Grounds Coverage was not in keeping with the premises referred to in the Declarations for Commercial Property.
 The mailing address listed on the policy is what the court based its decision on and not the Schedule of Forms and Endorsements – which included the Schedule of 19 Locations – that was included.

 Contact Our Florida Insurance Litigation Attorneys

 Cases like this illustrate just how important it is to work with an attorney when it comes to not only interpreting your insurance contract, but in ensuring that, from the outset, any terms you agree to are favorable to you and what you expect.
-Our Tampa insurance litigation attorneys have significant experience in breach of contract claims, commercial litigation, insurance claims, insurance bad faith/litigation, and hurricane insurance claim denials, with offices in Tampa, Sarasota, Wesley Chapel, Orlando, and Fort Myers, we are prepared to meet your legal needs.
+Our Tampa insurance litigation attorneys have significant experience in breach of contract claims, commercial litigation, insurance claims, insurance bad faith/litigation, and hurricane insurance claim denials, with offices in Tampa, Sarasota, Bradenton, Orlando, and Fort Myers, we are prepared to meet your legal needs.
 Contact us today at HD Law Partners to find out more.